In this tutorial, we will be showing you how to set up DNS over HTTPS (DoH) for Pi-Hole on your Raspberry Pi.

 To set up DNS-Over-HTTPS for Pi-Hole on our Raspberry Pi, we will need to use the Cloudflared daemon.
 Cloudflared is the same tool we use to set up a Cloudflare Tunnel on the Raspberry Pi.

 Cloudflared allows your Raspberry Pi to make DNS-over-HTTPS requests.
-The DNS request is made to Cloudflared, which securely proxies that request to your provider.
+The DNS request is sent to Cloudflared, which securely proxies it to your provider.

 Please note that despite being developed by Cloudflare, you can use Cloudflared to connect to DNS-Over-HTTPS providers such as Google.